 i think the world would be a fascinating place if everyone you spoke to had differing ideas, not to mention it creates a greater dynamic, pushing humanity yet further.

-"to me, religion is coming to an end, or rather, the religion of infalliable Gods and unchangeable tomes written in stone is ending, and instead, ppl are becoming more spiritual- they do not follow religion because they are supposed to, they follow religion because they want to... sure, they may not be ultraorthodox, they might not even agree with all the articles of faith of their own specific religious systems, but they are usually ethical, and personable, and decent, and inquisitive, and are looking for something good, as they feel there is something good there in religion worth looking for... they are more open to discussion, they are more tolerant of other, different opinions, and there is less insistence about what is right and what is not..."
+A nice vision and I would like to see there is some truth in it.
+Sweden is now 85% atheist.
+I prefer that even more."to me, religion is coming to an end, or rather, the religion of infalliable Gods and unchangeable tomes written in stone is ending, and instead, ppl are becoming more spiritual- they do not follow religion because they are supposed to, they follow religion because they want to... sure, they may not be ultraorthodox, they might not even agree with all the articles of faith of their own specific religious systems, but they are usually ethical, and personable, and decent, and inquisitive, and are looking for something good, as they feel there is something good there in religion worth looking for... they are more open to discussion, they are more tolerant of other, different opinions, and there is less insistence about what is right and what is not..."

 How was the survey question stated?
 Maybe something like: "Do you believe in an anthropocentric G-d who can be manipulated and acts favorably toward folks who make animal sacrifices?"

 With no axe to grind either way (and knowing nothing of Sweden other than the colours of their flag), I did a quick look around and I’m not sure that it’s definite that 85% of Swedes are atheist.
 Where did you get this one from?
 Was it here? -

 This site says 46 – 85%, a pretty meaningless range I think you’d agree.
 What if it’s 46%?
 That means the majority are not “atheist, agnostic or non-believer in God.”